afloyd/s3-site-sync/readme.md

-# Questis Site Sync
+# S3 Site Sync

 ## Introduction

-QSS is a deployment helper.
+S3SS is a deployment helper.
 It allows synchronization to the cloud of a directory of static files to be used as a website behind a CDN.

 It contains the following: